Academic Policies and Procedures

 W ......
 Withdraw from all classes

 The grade of "Q" or "W" is given if the drop or withdrawal is made before the due date and/or if the student is passing at the time of the drop or withdrawal.

 The grade of "I" may be given when any requirement of the course, including the final examination, is not completed.
 Students seeking an incomplete should have completed most of the course requirements and be passing the course at the time of the request.
 Arrangements to complete deficiencies in a course should be made with the instructor (there is a form available for this process).
 Incomplete work must be finished during the next long semester.
-If not, the Admission and Records Office must change the "I" grade to the grade of "F." The course must then be repeated if credit is desired.
+If not, the Office of Admission and Records must change the "I" grade to the grade of "F." The course must then be repeated if credit is desired.

 An "I" grade also automatically becomes an "F" if the student registers for the course prior to removing the deficiencies and receiving a grade change.
 The instructor may record the grade of "F" for a student who is absent from the final examination and is not passing the course.

-A grade may not be corrected or changed without the written authorization of the instructor giving the grade; or, in the event that an instructor is no longer employed by Lamar State College-Orange, the Dean of Instruction may authorize a grade change after reviewing grade records.
-The written instruction for a grade change should be accompanied by a statement explaining the reason for the change and must be signed by the division chair/director.
+A grade may not be corrected or changed without the written authorization of the instructor giving the grade; or, in the event that an instructor is no longer employed by Lamar State College - Orange, the Dean of Instruction may authorize a grade change after reviewing grade records.
+The written instruction for a grade change should be accompanied by a statement explaining the reason for the change and must be signed by the division director and the Dean of Instruction.